Antiacademy English Dictionary

 Though his cloaths were exceeding costly, and beset with jewels and precious stones, yet he is said never to have worn one suit twice, nor ever put on again a ring which he had once used.

 -) 2.
-(The subject being plural: besetters) to set upon (a person or another animal) on all sides.
+(With plural subject: besetters) to set upon (a person or another animal) on all sides.

 He broke through the band by whom he was beset, slaying two, and wounding several, and escaped safe to his Castle of Crichton.